 Drivers working in the commercial and trade sector know that being on the road is no easy feat.
-They are subject to a variety of problems, ranging from bad weather to finding the correct routes to the pressure of making deliveries on time.
+They are subject to a variety of problems.
+Issues for them range from bad weather to finding the correct routes to the pressure of making deliveries on time.
 However, after a conversation with different lorry drivers, we were able to conclude that the biggest challenge they face in their job is wearisome and never ending toll queues.
+In this article, we will be discussing the FASTag problems and their solutions in detail.

 While intra-city drivers may be oblivious to this problem, inter-city drivers have a different story to tell.
 “I dread looking at my delivery schedule at the beginning of the month, lest I be tasked with a consignment delivery out of state.
 It is not the driving that bothers me; it is the idle time that I spend unnecessarily at toll booths!”, said one driver from a reputed e-commerce shipment organisation we spoke with.